-Latest Tell-All, By Former National Security Advisor McMaster, Is Not All About Trump
+Latest Tell-All, By Former National Security Adviser McMaster, Is Not All About Trump

 The general is similarly blunt in his review of the U.S. mission in Afghanistan.
 Having seen combat in that country himself, he has a personal connection to the sacrifices Americans have made there over two decades.
 He felt a sense of betrayal when the Obama administration dialed back on the U.S. military commitment and leaned into negotiations with the Taliban.

-McMaster managed to install a more aggressive anti-Taliban policy during his time as national security advisor, and he was deeply disappointed when Trump returned to a strategy of disengagement.
+McMaster managed to install a more aggressive anti-Taliban policy during his time as national security adviser, and he was deeply disappointed when Trump returned to a strategy of disengagement.
 He writes: "The results of striking a deal with the Taliban for the purpose of withdrawing from America's longest war are likely to be far worse than a sustained commitment under a sound strategy."

 If all this is implicitly critical of the Trump regime, McMaster is more explicit about Trump's drawdown of troops and negotiations with the Taliban in Afghanistan.
 On CBS, he said the president "in effect, is partnering with the Taliban against, in many ways, the Afghan government.
 Terrorist organizations that pose a threat to us are stronger now than they were [before the terror attacks of Sept.
 11, 2001.]"

-Known as Iconoclast
+Known as iconoclast

 McMaster has a well-known reputation as an iconoclast, willing to question doctrine, protocol and the upper echelons of authority.
 His first book, written in the 1990s, was called Dereliction of Duty: Lyndon Johnson, Robert McNamara, the Joint Chiefs of Staff, and the Lies That Led to Vietnam — and it was a remorseless indictment of the military and political leaders of the 1960s.

 But as much as McMaster wishes to remain above the fray, it is simply not possible for anyone who has served in so critical a position at so fraught a moment to avoid discussing the president he served.
-Trump is not just an elephant in the room, he is the original wooly mammoth.
+Trump is not just an elephant in the room, he is the original woolly mammoth.

 Thus it may be possible for Trump or his minions to cherry-pick flattering quotations from Battlegrounds.
-At a minimum, the president may be relieved to find someone who has been in his immediate circle publishing an even-handed assessment weeks before the election.
+At a minimum, the president may be relieved to find someone who has been in his immediate circle publishing an evenhanded assessment weeks before the election.

-Much to Take Amiss
+Much to take amiss

 On the other hand, actually reading the text will reveal plenty that the president would take amiss.
 Even before his policy critiques on Afghanistan and North Korea, McMaster takes on what Trump calls the "Russia hoax."
 Departing from the White House line from the outset, he takes as a given that the Russians, at the direction of Vladimir Putin, interfered with the 2016 election via social media and attempted to do far more than that.
 He also makes clear that it was done deliberately to help Trump — and that the Russians are back at it with a vengeance in 2020.